Generic selectors

 Now that we’ve established QUERI’s authority and importance in terms of gathering evidence for important healthcare initiatives for veterans, let’s review a few key takeaways from their evidence map of acupuncture:

-QUERI reports with high confidence that acupuncture has a positive impact—or potential positive impact—on several different ailments:
+QUERI reports with high confidence that acupuncture has a positive impact—or potential positive impact in chronical pain, as M54.59, back pain—on several different ailments:

 High confidence in the evidence of positive impact: